 Softbank Corp.
 (9984), Japan’s third- largest mobile phone company, is in talks to buy control of Sprint Nextel Corp.
-(S) for more than 1.5 trillion yen ($19 billion), the Nikkei newspaper reported on its website.
+(S:US) for more than 1.5 trillion yen ($19 billion), the Nikkei newspaper reported on its website.

-Softbank is seeking to buy two-thirds (S) of Sprint Nextel’s shares, the Nikkei reported, without saying where it got the information.
+Softbank is seeking to buy two-thirds (S:US) of Sprint Nextel’s shares, the Nikkei reported, without saying where it got the information.
 The Nikkei earlier reported the deal would be worth as much as 2 trillion yen.

 Softbank is “checking the facts of the Nikkei report,” Mariko Osada, a spokeswoman for the Tokyo-based company said by phone.